qumberrizvi/The-Geek-Friend/README.md

 At the initial stage, I'm still experimenting with the codes, and documentation provided by Google.

-Will up date this description as I make any major changes to the app.
+Will up date the README as I make any major changes to the app.

 Cheers!